Sequential Network Design: Main Results

+Theorem~1 is consistent with empirical findings showing that nestedness arises across various network environments in which geographical constraints are less dominant. \cite{Uzzi1996} find that the organizational structure of the New York garment industry exhibits nestedness, reflecting patterns of collaboration and resource sharing within a geographically concentrated area. \cite{Bastos2018} demonstrate that the diffusion of specialized information on Twitter leads to a core-periphery architecture—a type of nested split graph—in a setting where physical distance is irrelevant.\footnote{Trade networks also frequently display nestedness in the context of directed networks. \citet{Akerman2014} show that the set of countries to which a large country exports arms almost always contains the set of countries to which a smaller country exports.
+Similarly, \citet{Ren2020} highlight the significance of nested trade network structures for high-complexity products.}

-Theorem \ref{thm:unweighted-NSG} demonstrates the robustness of NSG to both more general preference and sequential network design.
-However, just like a coin has two sides, it also implies that the characterization based on NSG is coarse.
-Unfortunately, further discrimination among the set of NSGs has few positive results in graph theory (see recent discussion by \cite{Radanovic2024}).
-The next subsection sharpens the characterization of optimal path when the designer is sufficiently myopic.
+Theorem \ref{thm:unweighted-NSG} establishes the optimality of NSGs under general preference specifications.
+However, this generality also implies that the NSG-based characterization remains relatively coarse (recall that there may be multiple NSGs with the same total link count $T$).
+The next subsection provides a refined characterization of the optimal path when the planner is sufficiently myopic.

-\subsection{Myopic optimum}
+\subsection{Myopic Optimum}

-In this subsection, we explicitly characterize the optimal network formation path for a myopic designer.
-One classic question is to characterize the optimal network subject to a fixed number of links.
-Therefore, along the optimal path for a far-sighted designer, the finally formed network can be viewed as the global optimum.
-Besides, the optimal path for a myopic designer is consistent with greedy algorithm, the formal definition of which is introduced as follows.
+In this subsection, we characterize the optimal network formation path for a myopic planner.
+Unlike a far-sighted planner who optimizes over the entire formation path, a myopic planner follows a greedy algorithm: